 - A. All POD winners and 2nd place teams (plus 3rd place teams in a 6-team pod) will compete in a season ending single elimination playoff format to determine the Interclub Champion.
 At large Playoff spots may also be awarded based on won/loss records, cumulative match points and the pre-determined size of the Playoff field.
 The Playoff matches will begin following the completion of the regular season schedule and will be conducted on the courses of the competing teams, and played in accordance with all regular season Interclub rules. - B. With the exception of the Final Four (semi-finals and Championship match), all Playoff matches will involve the split format (both opponents courses involved simultaneously).
-Captains will prepare both home and away rosters in GG in order of low to high (based on home course handicap).
-See Rule 9.F for additional pairing procedures.
+Captains will prepare both home and away rosters in GG in order of LHI.
+See Interclub Rule 9.F for additional pairing procedures.
 Once the rosters have been prepared, Captains will review their home course matchups in order to create scorecards with handicap strokes based on the competition course.
 Both Captains are responsible for submitting the correct results in GG for the matches held at their club immediately following the match.

-NOTE: both teams can agree to hold a playoff match at a neutral site. - C. Players must compete in a Regular Season Match to be able to compete in the playoffs.
+NOTE: both teams can agree to hold a playoff match at a neutral site. - C. Players must compete in a Regular Season Match to be able to compete in the playoffs. - D. Each player will play to the Course Handicap applicable at his site of play.